The Vision of R4 is to Change Lives.

 R4 transforms the lives of those who were formally incarcerated, who want another chance at becoming productive law-abiding citizens.

-We work to ensure returning citizens, both male and female become and stay both physically and mentally healthy.
+We work to ensure all returning citizens become and stay both physically and mentally healthy.
 This population is often considered the Lost, the Last and the Least desirable.
 Most return to children, spouses and loved ones they left behind, but some have lost their social support systems and any genuine work they may have had.
+We aim to give everyone the same support system.

 It is imperative that this population is afforded the opportunity to live productive lives and become law abiding citizens if that is their choice.